$19.95 – $34.95

 SHIPPING/PICK UP

-Shipping to Plant Hardiness zones 3 – 8.
-We ship on Mondays from mid-March until the last Monday in April.
-Dormant bare root trees need to be planted in spring while trees in your area are still dormant.
-You can select your ship date at check out!
-Select a ship date that coincides with you being able to dig in your soil and let your new trees wake up with trees in your area.
-If you are picking up your trees, the first week in April is perfect for planting in Pennsylvania.
-You can select your pick-up date as you check out on the website or call or email to make an appointment to pick your trees up.
+Shipping to Plant Hardiness zones 2 – 8 will begin again in mid-March on Mondays, Tuesdays, and Wednesdays (you select your ship date) and continue until the last Monday in April.
+Dormant bare-root trees must be planted in the spring, while trees in your area remain dormant.
+You can select your ship date as you checkout on the website.
+If you are picking up your trees, typically, the last week in March or the first week in April is perfect for planting in Pennsylvania.
+We have opened up the free local pick-up to the surrounding states as it could be more cost-effective if you order more than 30 trees.
+You can select your pick-up date on the website as you checkout.
+Please call or message us to make an appointment to pick up your trees if you can not make the date you selected.

 For More Information, Visit: